-More than 20 years ago, when I started golfing, there was an old guy always at the driving range who could barely walk but hit a golf ball very consistently.
-Instead of barking random advice like so many others trying to help my young game, he would just say the same thing over and over again, every time I swung.
+More than 20 years ago, when we started golfing, there was an old guy always at the driving range who could barely walk but hit a golf ball very consistently.
+Instead of barking random advice like so many others trying to help my young game, he would just say the same thing over and over again, every time we swung.

-One day I may be hitting my shots a little "fat," and other days pushing it out of the right.
-No matter what the particular problem was on any given day, he had a small little phrase which help me address it.
+One day we may be hitting shots a little "fat," and other days pushing it out of the right.
+No matter what the particular problem was on any given day, he had a small little phrase which helped us address it.

-These, I later learned, are called "swing thoughts."
+These, we later learned, are called "swing thoughts."

 About 10 years later I began trading as my sole profession.
 This thought exercise has become an important part of my everyday life in this field as well.

 Traders usually face the same few recurring issues or compulsions.
 Since each day is a bit different, some days may stir a certain issue more than another type of day would.

 For example, when the market is swinging wildly this may induce a fear response, which makes you more afraid and less likely to take valid trade setups when they come (see Overcoming Trading Anxiety).
 When the market is very dull you may feel you can get a good read on it, and so you over-trade.
 These are just examples.
 Take a moment and think about what you typically struggle with.

 Trading thoughts can help.
 As soon as you see what sort of day it is, or sense you are about to do something which goes against your trading plan, think of your trading thought for that specific problem.
 Keep a few relevant thoughts in your head throughout the day, reminding yourself of them every few minutes.

 Trading thoughts aren't magic, but they should be personal.
 Our trading thoughts may not work for you because you may have slightly different tendencies.

 A trading thought should be short and concise, letting you know exactly what you need to do (or not do).